yeti/manticore-iosviewfactory/README.md

 ##Installation

-Installation with CocoaPods is really easy.
+Installation using CocoaPods is really easy.
 Add this line to your Podfile then `pod install` :

     pod 'MCViewFactory', :git => 'https://github.com/YetiHQ/manticore-iosviewfactory.git'